Campaigns against Smart Meters

 - Radio waves: Some campaigns suggest that Smart Meters emit harmful radio waves.
 This could be relevant to you if you are one of the rare people who are sensitive to radio frequencies and have had to remove mobile telephones, and wireless devices from your home, otherwise there is no additional risk from Smart Meters.

 - Economic Sense: Does it make economic sense to install Smart Meters; this is a good challenge as the government's own business case is weak.
 The main benefit is the benefit to customers reducing their consumption as they will have better visibility of their usage and cost position.
 Surveys testing the assumption have varied, many show that customer's consumption reduces initially and then goes back up as the novelty factor of a Smart Meter and In Home Display wears off.

 Questions & Answers

 Can I refuse to have a smart meter installed?

 Yes.
-You are under no obligation to have a smart meter installed in your home.
+You are under no obligation to have a smart meter installed in your home, and you can change your mind and accept one later.
 You can discuss any concerns you have about smart meters with your supplier.
-Many energy companies have dedicated teams to handle questions about the technology and the installation process.
+However there will come a time when only Smart Meters are available and so if your meter breaks due to a fault it will be replaced by a Smart Meter.
 See our Against page for information on why some people are worried about Smart Meters.

 Are smart meters safe?